A Women’s Guide for Picking Shoes for a Trip

 A style like the Teva Original Universal has a stronger, more adventurous sole, with cushioned comfort, and I like the woven straps.
 I’ve owned both.

-While my gold gladiator sandals were from Zara in Kuala Lumpur and are no longer made, there are lots of very similar ones made nowadays like this gold flat-bottomed gladiator sandal and this sandal with a slight heel and a back strap.
+While my absolute favorite gold metallic gladiator sandals were from Zara in Kuala Lumpur, Malaysia, and are no longer made, there are lots of very similar ones made nowadays like these awesome gold strap sandals by Salt Water.

-Both are similar to what I used as my ‘cute shoe’ to wear with dresses while traveling in warm climates, from Central America to Southeast Asia.
-They’d also go with travel pants like the Bluffworks Trevi trousers for travel.
+Both are similar to what I used as my ‘cute shoe’ to wear with travel dresses in warm climates, from Central America to Southeast Asia.
+They’d also go with most of my essential travel pants.

 Lightweight travel flip flops